Safeguarding against fraud

 Fraudsters may steal a cardholder’s personal details to make unauthorized purchases or commit other types of fraud.

-Best practices for preventing fraud:
+Top tips for preventing fraud: